Jennifer Davidson is an associate of the firm. She practises technology law and intellectual property law.

 Jennifer is an active member of the IP/IT Bar and sits on the Board of Directors at the Canadian Technology Law Association (CanTech), is Co-Chair of the Women in Technology committee at CanTech, and Vice Chair of the Ontario Bar Association's IP & IT Section.

-Jennifer is an alumna of Osgoode Hall Law Schooland was a top finalist on the international IP mooting circuit.
-Jennifer continues to maintain close ties with Osgoode Hall Law School, serving as a coach to the school’s international competitive international IP mooting program.
+Jennifer is an alumna of Osgoode Hall Law School and was a top finalist on the international IP mooting circuit as a student.
+Additionally, Jennifer was the recipient of the Dean's Gold Key, the IP and Technology Law prize and the Anita Sulley Award.
+Jennifer continues to maintain close ties with Osgoode Hall Law School, serving as a coach to the school’s international competitive IP mooting program.

-Prior to law school, Jennifer worked in the tech industry developing customized business solutions and online strategies to leverage branding and increase activation.
+Prior to law school, Jennifer worked in the technology sector developing customized solutions and applications to improve productivity and client activation.
 Jennifer has advanced certifications in both public relations management and web development.

 Jennifer joined DWW as a summer student in 2014 and completed her articles with the firm in 2017.